Create an Experience Duplicating a Checkout Button on a Cart Page

 3. Click the cloned button to verify that doing so loads the checkout page.

-After you confirm that the action and experience fired as expected, return to the Experience Editor page in the Monetate platform to configure the experience's WHEN settings as necessary and then click ACTIVATE.
+After you confirm that the action worked as expected, return to the Experience Editor page in the Monetate platform to click ACTIVATE.